-Rebecca’s first novel, Ghostwalk, conceived in a 5 am taxi ride in a conversation with a meteorologist on route to Stansted airport, was published by Weidenfeld and Nicolson in the UK in 2007, and was the launch novel of the new fiction list of Spiegel and Grau in the US (a new division of Random House).
-It has been translated into 12 different languages including Russian, Hebrew, Serbian and Mandarin.
+My first novel, Ghostwalk, a historical thriller, was published by Weidenfeld and Nicolson in the UK in 2007, and was the launch novel of the new fiction list of Spiegel and Grau in the US (Random House).
+It has been translated into twelve different languages including Russian, Hebrew, Serbian and Mandarin.
 It was shortlisted for the Jelf First Novel Award, the Society of Authors First Novel Award and long listed for the Impac Dublin Literary Award.
 It’s set in Cambridge and jumps between the early twenty-first century and the seventeenth century.
 A young woman tries to ghostwrite a unfinished manuscript about Isaac Newton but violent things start to happen – in order to break the cycle of violence she must work out the connections between seventeenth-century glass making, plague and alchemy and well as the identity of the mysterious Mr F in Newton’s secret manuscripts.

-Her second novel, The Coral Thief, a historical novel and a coming of age story in which a young man falls amongst a group of infidel thieves and philosophers in Paris in 1815, just after the fall of Napoleon at Waterloo, was published in the UK in December 2009 and in the US in January 2010.
+My second novel, The Coral Thief, set in Paris just after the fall of Napoleon at Waterloo, was published in the UK in December 2009 and in the US in January 2010.
 A young medical student travels to Paris in 1815 to work in the Jardin des Plantes but on route his precious cargo of corals and all his papers are stolen by a mysterious woman traveller and her child.
 It was BBC’s Book at Bedtime in January 2010.
-It is also to be published in twelve languages.
+It is also published in several different languages.

-She has just finished a non-fiction book, Darwin’s Ghosts: In Search of the First Evolutionists which tells the 2,200 year history of evolution before Darwin, through the lives of the heretics and freethinkers who were prepared to risk their freedom by challenging religious orthodoxies about the origin of species.
+Darwin’s Ghosts: In Search of the First Evolutionists, tells the 2,200 year history of evolution before Darwin through the lives of the heretics and freethinkers who were prepared to risk their freedom by challenging religious orthodoxies about the origin of species.
 It starts with Aristotle in Lesbos in 350BC and ends with Darwin publishing On the Origin of Species in 1859.
 It was published by Bloomsbury in the UK and Spiegel and Grau in the US in May 2012.